nodebenchmark/benchmarks/README.md

 # Node Benchmarks
 A collection of Node.js-based server applications along with a client-side load generator.
-The ultimate goal of this workload suite is to collect representative applications to enable research on designing better server systems in light of of the asynchronous, event-driven execution model that is increasingly prevalent in today's cloud environment.
+The ultimate goal of this workload suite is to collect representative applications to enable research on designing better server systems in light of the asynchronous, event-driven execution model that is increasingly prevalent in today's cloud environment.

 This is a project from the [Electrical and Computer Engineering Department](http://www.ece.utexas.edu/) at [The University of Texas at Austin](http://www.utexas.edu/).
 Please see the contributor list at the end for a list of people who have been contributing to this project.